-Consumer Credit Growth December - part of continuous US equities coverage monitoring market trends and reactions.
+Consumer Credit Growth December - tracks ongoing Wall Street activity, market momentum, and investor expectations.
 Consumer credit growth accelerated sharply in December, according to the latest Federal Reserve data release.
 The increase suggests that consumers are borrowing more to support spending, which could have implications for the broader economy and future monetary policy decisions.

 Live News